hjlee17/workout-habit-tracker/README.md

 ### Phase 5: Overall Tile Complexity and Tracker Customization
 - **Multiple Trackers:** Each tile is associated with only one tracker.
 Development can allow for users to associate multiple trackers with a single tile, allowing them to set more complex goals.
 - **Shared Tiles:** Each tile is associated with a single user.
-Development is needed for introducing shared tiles to enabling collaborative or competitive efforts .
+Development is needed for introducing shared tiles to enabling collaborative or competitive efforts.
- **Tracker Customization:** The tracker itself appears the same throughout the application.
+- **Tracker Customization:** The tracker itself appears the same throughout the application.
 LoadingBar.js offers robust customizable options.
 Development is needed for the application to incorporate more of the features of LoadingBar.js or an alternative package to give users the ability to personalize the appearance and features of the tracker.

 ### Phase 6, Third-Party Application